zcutlip/mock-op/README.md

 The response file & directory structure was designed to be fairly straightforward so that one could create it by hand or easily script it.
 However, `mock-op` comes with a tool to generate responses.
 You provide it a configuration file, and it will connect to your 1Password account (using the *real* `op` tool), perform the queries, and record the responses.

-> Note: response generation requires you install my `pyonepassword` Python package.
-It can be found in PyPI and installed via `pip`.
+> Note: response generation requires you install the `pyonepassword` Python package.
+It's resopnsible for driving the `op` command under the hood so its responses can be captured.
+>
+> It's only required during response generation, and is *not* required for subsequent use of `mock-op`.
+>
+> It can be found in PyPI and installed via: `pip3 install pyonepassword`.

 Here's an example configuraiton file for generating responses.
 Note that the invalid item definition has an `expected-return` value of 1.
 This tells `response-generator` that an error is expected and should be captured rather than failing.